Got My Eye On You, Santa

 Anne collaborated with a dozen people, especially with her piano/keyboardist/arranger/singing/writing/productive and joyful friend Roberta Piket to make the recording happen.

-The instrumental work on SANTA features just seven instruments—three keyboards (a Steinway, Hammond B3, Fender Rhodes, drums, sleigh bells, and two singers: Canadian pop singer Jody Quine and Adirondack folk artist Dan Berggren.
-Dan was Anne’s radio teacher in college, which is important as he taught his students to make every aspect of their work captivating, and to think about elements to move anything they listen to along.
+The instrumental work on SANTA features just seven instruments—three keyboards (a Steinway, Hammond B3, Fender Rhodes), drums, sleigh bells, and two singers: Canadian pop singer Jody Quine and Adirondack folk artist Dan Berggren.
+A versatile bass singer who can do impressions of anyone from Bob Dylan to Barry White, Dan is also a great listener, including being sensitive to the needs of audio production.
+He was Anne’s radio teacher in college, which is important as he taught his students to make every aspect of their work captivating, and to think about audio elements that move the listener along as he or she listens to a radio spot or a song!

 As the work progressed, Roberta offered some sound compositional ideas to the bridge, so Anne gave her co-credit in the writing.
 Besides that, “Roberta is Jewish, and all the big, modern Christmas songs were written by Jewish people.
-She suggested we include a Hammond B3 (one of my all-time favorite sounds) before we even started recording; she’s a blessing!”
+She suggested we include a Hammond B3 (something on lots of my all-time favorite records) before we even started recording; she’s a blessing!”

 Other industry conspirators that rolled up their sleeves to hep the recording along were producer David Bendeth (who mixed the single, and gave it significant depth).
-SANTA was mastered by Fred Kevorkian who had mastered Willie Nile’s HOUSE OF A THOUSAND GUITARS.
-The Willie Nile piece inspired the sound and textures that Anne wanted in SANTA.
+SANTA was mastered by Fred Kevorkian who did Willie Nile’s pogo rock & roll song, HOUSE OF A THOUSAND GUITARS, which inspired SANTA.

 Anne is marketing the song to military radio stations and for syncs in film/tv/radio/advertising/Internet.